GENERAL BUSINESS CONSULTANTS

 - consult with participants afterwards.

-CURRENT WORKSHOP SUBJECTS ARE:
+CURRENT SUBJECTS ARE:

 TECH TRENDS THAT CAN HURT DISTRIBUTORS AND WHOLESALERS.
 Most trends in Information Technology (IT) will help distributors and wholesalers save money and increase customer service, but some IT trends could hurt.
 This workshop overviews each trend and explains its pros and cons for distributors and wholesalers: